illim/freespectro/README.md

 and play with them.

 ## Todo
-Update ai fake opponent; Health bar; Effect card focus; spell anims.
+Improve Bot;Health bar; Effect card focus; spell anims.

 ## Acknowledgements

-Special thanks to third-party developpers and tools for their work, Scalaz, Slick2d, Yourkit...
+Special thanks to third-party developpers and tools for their work, Scalaz, Slick2d, Yourkit, Oscar...

 YourKit is kindly supporting open source projects with its full-featured Java Profiler.
 YourKit, LLC is the creator of innovative and intelligent tools for profiling